JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 ### 2. Switch

 `switch` allows us to execute one block of code among several cases based on the value of a given expression.
 It can be used as an alternative to the `else-if ladder` statement, when you have lots of conditions to be checked.
-If none of the cases match with the expression, the code inside of the `default` block gets executed.
+If none of the cases match with the expression, the code inside the `default` block gets executed.
 The syntax of `switch` is as follows.

 ```go
 switch expression {